burgerbuds/swiff/README.md

 1. Install Swiff globally with NPM:<br>
 `npm install --global swiff`

-2. Type `swiff` within a project folder to start the task interface
+2. Type `swiff` within a project root to start the task interface

 Type `swiff --help` for a list of flags for your 'once off' tasks.